JohnnyPol/DrinkWaterReminder/README.md

 ### 🛠 Installation via Installer

-For end-users, the easiest way to install the Drink Water Reminder app is via the installer from this [link]().
-Once you run the installer:
+For end-users, the easiest way to install the Drink Water Reminder app is via the installer from the repository's [release](https://github.com/JohnnyPol/DrinkWaterReminder/releases/tag/v1.0.0). <br> Once you run the installer:
 1. You will find the application under C:\Program Files (x86)\DrinkWaterReminder\

 2. A shortcut may be created on your **desktop** or in your **Start menu** (depending on your installer settings).